Find Affordable College Courses

 The colleges and universities below are the most popular for fire protection majors pursuing a associate degree.

-Our analysis found Ozarks Technical Community College to be the most popular school for fire protection students who want to pursue a associate degree in Missouri.
-Located in the midsize city of Springfield, OTC is a public school with a fairly large student population.
+Our 2023 rankings named Ozarks Technical Community College the most popular school in Missouri for fire protection students working on their associate degree.
+Located in the city of Springfield, OTC is a public school with a fairly large student population.

 Of the 13 students majoring in fire protection at OTC, 85% are male and 15% are female.

 A rank of #3 on this year’s list means North Central Missouri College is a great place for fire protection students working on their associate degree.
-Located in the remote town of Trenton, NCMC is a public school with a small student population.
+Located in the town of Trenton, NCMC is a public college with a small student population.

 #3